atama526/Pay-To-Vote-Platform/README.md

 ## How it works?

 Using Infura provider, the front end connects with the Ropsten test Ethereum Network, allowing users to send ether to the contract to be the winner of the vote.
+Here you are able to see the current winners, set your name, your own account details (Address, name, balance) and also check the transactions you have done with a link to etherscan info.

 ### How to use it?